tastyigniter/docs/advanced/localization.md

 <?php

 return [
-    'sample_key' => 'This is an overidden language string.', ];
+    'sample_key' => 'This is an overridden language string.', ];
 ```

 ## Making your site multilingual

 In this section, we'll guide you through the steps required to make your TastyIgniter site multilingual.
-There are two main ways to install additional languages: directly from the _Manage > Settings > Languages_ page in the admin interface, or manually downloading a language pack from the TastyIgniter translations <a href="https://tastyigniter.com/translate" targer="_blank">Crowdin project page</a>.
+There are two main ways to install additional languages: directly from the _Manage > Settings > Languages_ page in the admin interface, or manually downloading a language pack from the TastyIgniter translations <a href="https://tastyigniter.com/translate" target="_blank">Crowdin project page</a>.

 ### Installing a language pack

 TastyIgniter comes with a default language pack for the English language.
 You can install additional language packs from the _Manage > Settings > Languages_ page of the admin interface.

 - Navigate to the _Manage > Settings > Languages_ page in the admin interface.
-- Using the searchbar at the top of the page, search for the language you wish to install.
+- Using the searchbox at the top of the page, search for the language you wish to install.
 For example, let's search for **Spanish (ES)**.
 - Click on the language you wish to install, then click the **Add Language** button.
 - Once installed, you can enable the language by toggling the **Status** switch to `Enabled`.